niccokunzmann/meshviewer-doc/debug.md

 You can use the Saas version or host it yourself.
 Or ask us for an instance, we are happy for more feedback from different instances.

+You might need to rebase the debug branch to have your settings.

 ## Find errors without sentry

 ### Browsersync